A configure-price-quote (CPQ) tool makes buying and selling configurable services easier.

 Pick up any trade journal and you are sure to find a news item relating to some “mismanaged” service project that is bleeding dollars and ruining careers.

-Why Are Services Unique, and How Can CPQ Help?
+Why Are Configurable Services Unique, and How Can CPQ Help?

-Services are unique because there is a high potential for misalignment between seller and buyer relating to capabilities, expectations and goals.
-Let’s examine each.
+Configurable services are unique because there is a high potential for misalignment between seller and buyer relating to capabilities, expectations and goals.

 Selling Configurable Services and Capabilities